Perspective | ‘The Vow’ is a chilling look at a modern cult and a reminder that in 2020, skepticism can save your life

 Aided by NXIVM’s thoroughly modern impulse to record everything it did for 20 years (creating a trove of revealing phone calls, videos and manifestos), Noujaim and Amer ingeniously begin their documentary by immersing the viewer in the world of NXIVM’s gateway outfit, Executive Success Programs (ESP).
 This mirrors Noujaim’s own experience — she took an ESP self-improvement course more than a decade ago after enthusiastic recommendations from heiress Sara Bronfman and NXIVM executive Mark Vicente, a filmmaker who co-directed the 2004 pseudoscience documentary “What the Bleep Do We Know!?”

 As Noujaim told the Los Angeles Times, she dropped out before completing the course.
-After completing it years later, she learned that Vicente and his actress wife Bonnie Piesse (who played Luke Skywalker’s future aunt in the Star Wars prequels) had abruptly left NXIVM.
+After completing it years later, she learned that Vicente and his actress wife, Bonnie Piesse (who played Luke Skywalker’s future aunt in the Star Wars prequels), had abruptly left NXIVM.
 Another defector was Sarah Edmondson, a TV and film actress who had risen through NXIVM’s intricate levels and ran the group’s Vancouver outpost, and Edmondson’s husband, Anthony “Nippy” Ames, an actor and former collegiate football player who helped found NXIVM’s all-male support group, called the Society of Protectors.

 Noujaim and Amer, who are married, decided to follow the former members through their efforts to expose NXIVM as a criminal enterprise.
 They are joined by actress Catherine Oxenberg (you may remember her from the original “Dynasty” series), who is desperate to get her daughter, India, out of NXIVM’s grip.